sirosen/globus-sdk-python/docs/oauth/tutorial.rst

 Native App Grant Explained
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+There are several OAuth2 flows, but the only one covered in this tutorial is
-Right now, the only flow that the SDK supports is the "Native App Grant", which
+the "Native App Grant", which is designed to handle the case of an application
-is designed to handle the case of an application which cannot protect a client
+which cannot protect a client secret.
-secret.
+Typically, these are applications like command-lines which do not have a web
+component.

 These applications need to engage in an exchange of temporary credentials that
-is based on the 3-legged OAuth flow.
+is based on the 3-legged OAuth flow, more formally known as the "Authorization
+Code Grant".

 The basic flow can be described as the following procedure: